Statement of Faith

 Biblical authority

-Baptists believe the Bible is the inspired word of God given to humankind for guidance and instruction on how to
+Baptists believe the Bible is the inspired word of God given to humankind for guidance and instruction on how to live life to its fullest.

 Congregational government